PPI Calculator

 How PPI Is Calculated

-The formula uses the Pythagorean theorem to find the diagonal resolution in pixels, then divides by the physical diagonal in inches: PPI = sqrt(width_px^2 + height_px^2) / diagonal_inches.
+PPI equals the diagonal resolution in pixels divided by the diagonal screen size in inches, where the diagonal resolution comes from the Pythagorean theorem: PPI = sqrt(width_px^2 + height_px^2) / diagonal_inches.

 DisplayResolutionDiagonalDiagonal PixelsPPI